MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsUpgradeTest.md

 A modifier that defines a protected reinitializer function that can be invoked at most once, and only if the contract hasn't been initialized to a greater version before.
 In its scope, `onlyInitializing` functions can be used to initialize parent contracts.
-`initializer` is equivalent to `reinitializer(1)`, so a reinitializer may be used after the original initialization step.
+A reinitializer may be used after the original initialization step.
 This is essential to configure modules that are added through upgrades and that require initialization.
+When `version` is 1, this modifier is similar to `initializer`, except that functions marked with `reinitializer` cannot be nested.
+If one is invoked in the context of another, execution will revert.
 Note that versions can jump in increments greater than 1; this implies that if multiple reinitializers coexist in a contract, executing them in the right order is up to the developer or operator.
+WARNING: setting the version to 255 will prevent any future reinitialization.
+Emits an {Initialized} event.

 _Inherited from `../@openzeppelin/contracts-upgradeable/proxy/utils/Initializable.sol`_.